MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Export-CsArchivingData.md

 ```

 ### -ExcludeWebConfArchive
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-Instructs Export-CsArchivingData to only export instant messaging records.
-By default, the cmdlet exports both IM and conferencing records.

-**Below Content Applies To:** Skype for Business Server 2015

 Instructs the Export-CsArchivingData cmdlet to only export instant messaging records.
 By default, the cmdlet exports both IM and conferencing records.

 ```yaml
 Type: SwitchParameter